JuanAxway/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_virtualize_web.md

 **Object 1 - Organization**

-* `organizationName`”: The name of the external organization accessing the API being queried.
+* `organizationName`: The name of the external organization accessing the API being queried.
 * `organizationId`: The organization ID.
 * `createdOn`: The date from which API access has been granted to the organization.